 Without involving customers and users a Product Owner would not be able to create real customer value in his product.
 Even broad market knowledge would not be enough to succeed with a product because the customer gives feedback if the product is valuable or not.

 Thus, Product Owners must closely work together with the customer base and need to be transparent about what they are planning to deliver but also listen to their customers in order to learn more about their goals and problems.

 Customers also need to be aware that their product is developed according to Scrum.
 The Product Owner educates his client base about his agile way of working and why this is beneficial to them, shipping every sprint.
 A good Product Owner in a large-scale development organisation will invite customers to Sprint Reviews or Refinement Sessions with the Teams.

 To own or not to own

-Higher management must give their Product Owner the accountability and responsibility for his Product’s success.
+Higher management must give their Product Owners the accountability and responsibility for their Product’s success.
 If this is not the case the Product Owner will not have full authority to make decisions critical to the Product, e.g. hard business decisions or decisions about resources.

-Nevertheless a future Product Owner must do a self-assessment in order to find out if she is capable to do the job.
-Even if management lets you, will you take over full ownership of your product?
+Nevertheless, future Product Owners must do a self-assessment in order to find out if they are capable to do the job.
+Even if management lets them, will they take over full ownership of their product?
 How much do you want to bring about change?
 And finally, are you the one who makes the executive decision?

 If you are confident about the above you will automatically be on eye level with your management and maintain a good relationship with them.